mistic100/jQuery-QueryBuilder/.github/CONTRIBUTING.md

 # Guidelines for contributing

+## Work on `dev`
+Any merge request should be created from and issued to the `dev` branch.

+## dist files
+Keep it simple, don't commit any files in the `dist` directory, I build these files only before a release.

 ## Core vs Plugins
 I want to keep the core clean of extra (and certainly awesome) functionalities.
 That includes, but is not limited to, export/import plugins, visual aids, etc.